-I was born May 5, 1988, to my parents Little Rock and Tarzan in the Coulston Foundation.
-I was removed from my mother at five days old and sent to the nursery to be raised by humans.
-As an infant, I was described as “irritable and unable to be handled.”
-I was given B12 injections and Valium to calm me down but it didn’t seem to help.
-At two years old I was placed on my first research protocol, which involved multiple sedations over the course of a year for an x-ray measuring study.
+I was born May 5, 1988, to my parents Little Rock and Tarzan, in the Coulston Foundation.
+I was taken from my mother at five days old and sent to the nursery to be raised by humans.
+As an infant, technicians described me as “irritable and unable to be handled.”
+I was injected with B12 and Valium to calm me down, but it didn’t seem to help.
+At two years old, assigned to me was my first research protocol.
+The protocol involved multiple sedations over a year for an x-ray measuring study.
 I struggled during these procedures and at least once required additional medication due to crying and stiffness.
-This was followed by another study a year later involving daily blood draws for one month.
-Around this time I began having seizures, sometimes associated with anesthesia.
+Following this protocol was another protocol a year later involving daily blood draws for one month.
+Around this time, I began having seizures, sometimes associated with anesthesia.
 I was discovered unresponsive in my cage multiple times due to seizures, but I did recover with treatment.

-My difficult childhood came to an end in 2002 when Save the Chimps rescued the chimpanzees at the Coulston Foundation.
-Chimp introductions began and I would eventually be integrated the largest chimpanzee family at STC, known as Rufus’ group.
-I am a bit quirky, but I have definitely blossomed from the awkward girl I was since moving to my beautiful island home in sunny Florida.
-I am also strong-willed and will let my caregivers know when I want something, such as knocking repeatedly on a door when I would like it opened in order to move to another room during mealtime.
-I can be found following a very handsome male in my group, Arnulfo.
+My difficult childhood came to an end in 2002 when Save the Chimps rescued the Coulston Foundation chimpanzees.
+Chimp introductions began, and eventually, I was integrated into the largest chimpanzee family at STC, known as Rufus’ family.
+I am still quirky, but I have blossomed from the awkward girl I once was to a beautiful young lady since moving to my beautiful island home in sunny Florida.
+I am also strong-willed and will let my caregivers know when I want something, such as repeatedly knocking on a door when I would like it opened to move to another room during mealtime.
+I can be found following a very handsome male in my group, Sinbad.
 I am seizure-free and enjoying my retirement surrounded by a chimp family and caregivers who love me.